Independence Awards

 Eligibility

-The Independence Award programs are aimed at Ph.D. and/or M.D.-holding scientists from diverse and/or historically underrepresented groups in science who are currently in a non-independent, mentored training position at an institution within or outside the U.S. and who will be actively seeking and applying to tenure-track faculty positions in the next academic job search cycle.
+The Independence Award programs are aimed at Ph.D. and/or M.D.-holding scientists whose backgrounds and experiences are underrepresented in science who are currently in a non-independent, mentored training position at an institution within or outside the U.S. and who will be actively seeking and applying to tenure-track faculty positions in the next academic job search cycle.
 Independence Fellows are expected to apply, secure and transition to a tenure-track faculty position at a research institution within or outside the U.S. within 24 months of their start in the programs.
 U.S. citizenship or permanent resident status is not required.

 The Independence Awards program recognizes individual diversity to encompass a wide spectrum of human differences.
-For the purposes of this award, we aim to support scientists from diverse and/or under-represented groups within these categories: race, ethnicity, disadvantaged social and/or economic status, gender identity, sexual orientation, and disability status.
+This program aims to support scientists whose backgrounds and experiences are underrepresented in science, such as members of historically underrepresented racial or ethnic groups, individuals whose gender, gender identity, sexual orientation and/or disability status is underrepresented in science, or other individuals with disadvantaged social and/or economic backgrounds.
 Please see the most recently published request for applications (RFAs) for eligibility criteria.

 There is no limit on length of mentored training.